zooba/pymanager/pep-draft.md

 There are three main approaches with roughly equivalent levels of user experience, and yet all of these suffer from different limitations, including failing to satisfy modern usage scenarios.
-This PEP proposes a design for a single install workflow tool that satisfies all the needs of the existing installers, while avoiding most of their limitations, and provides the core team with a long-term plan for releasing pre-built distributions.
+This PEP proposes a design for a single Windows install workflow tool that satisfies all the needs of the existing installers for the platform, while avoiding most of their limitations, and provides the core team with the ability to manage releases for many years to come.

 Background